sudojunior/journey/README.md

 - **Do you have a list of entries you'd like added?**

   Yes... suprisingly.
-It was under the docs folder previously named `_discover.md` with a lot of formatted tables.
-  Considering the mess it had become and the opportunity to improve it has arrived with none other than Google Sheets.

-  While this may sound contridictory, it is intended as a master tracking sheet for all of the categories housed here.
-  *Despite that, the project can continue to develop should the spreadsheet suddenly become unavailable or unrecoverable.*

-  You can view this discovery list [here](./docs/_discover) or check a year folder index file for the jeykll comment table *if it exists*.
+  You can view this discovery list [here](./docs/_discover.md) or check a year folder index file for the jeykll comment table *if it exists*.

 - **Will languages be implemented *eventually*?**